This Pumpkin Soup recipe (Kürbiscremesuppe) is velvety smooth, ultra creamy, and made with fresh pumpkin and a secret ingredient!

-There are two secrets to making this recipe something extra special, and they’re both pretty easy to do.
-First, roasting the pumpkin instead of steaming it or cooking it in the soup liquid adds a world of flavour that you can’t even imagine until you try it.
-Pumpkin is a vegetable that’s relatively high in natural sugars so letting the pumpkin roast and caramelize makes all the difference.
-Trust us!
-Second, adding a good-quality white wine early on in the cooking process lends such a depth of flavour and really takes this Pumpkin Soup recipe over the top.
-We can’t wait for you to try it!
+Roasting the pumpkin instead of steaming it or cooking it in the soup liquid adds a world of flavour that you can’t even imagine until you try it.
+Pumpkin is a vegetable that’s relatively high in natural sugars so letting the pumpkin roast and caramelize makes all the difference in the flavour of this soup.

 - a chef knife